sengiv/TapoC200/README.md

 ## Hardware

+## Reference links
+-

 ## Little ramble on the "why" of this project

-Lets face it, this little C200 cam is quite popular.
+Lets face it, this little C200 cam is quite popular.The one I bought, even had a<br>
-The one I bought, even had a best seller sticker on it. (the real reason I bought it)<br>
+best seller sticker on it.(the real reason I bought it)
 <img src="https://github.com/sengiv/TapoC200/blob/master/images/best-seller.png"><br>
 I wouldn't say it is cheap, there are cheaper ones in Aliexpress.
 But it is definitely affordable.
 At first boot, I must say I was impressed.
 Just seeing it move its head around was mesmerizing to watch.